How to contribute to the Go language

 Merged change

-We can see the fixed typo in the wild on the Go website.
+You can see the fixed typo on the Go website.

 Before: